MonashBioinformaticsPlatform/PieScripts/README.md

 # This is tasty as repo, yam !

-> I'm plaining to have this communal repository where I or any one else can deposit
-> python scripts that make my life easier and other might find them useful.
+> This is communal repository to which anyone is welcome to contribute they own python scripts.

 ----------------------------------------------------------------------------------------------------